LESLIE: Alright. Next up, we’re going to talk about a crack in foundation with Randy in Idaho. How can we help you today?

 TOM: Alright.
 So, obviously, something got very disturbed under there.
 I don’t know if it was settlement or whatever it was but it sounds like you lost some soil in there.
 As a result, you lost the support.

-A crack that’s an inch-and-a-half wide is a very large crack.
+A crack that’s an inch-and-a-half wide is a very large crack in foundation.
 And typically, it’s something that we would recommend you have a professional inspect before you just repair it on your own.
 But with that as our general advice, what is your plan?

 RANDY: Well, I thought that what I’d do is I’d put some BLACK JACK in the very back of it.
 I dug out as much soil as I could and cleaned it with a toothbrush or a wire brush.